devfromfinland/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather Project

 This is the project #2 of the course Udacity's React nanodegree.
-This project focuses on React/Redux.
+This project focuses on React/Redux state management to build a 'would you rather ...' game.

+**The game's features**
+- Answer 'would you rather...' questions
+- Create new 'would you rather...' questions
+- Check leaderboard to see ranking from all users

 Initial code retrieve the `_DATA.js` file as starter.
 This file acts as a backend server.
 However, it doesn't alter the database so the app will always start with its initial data.

 Project is create by using [Create React App](https://github.com/facebook/create-react-app)